Enter Technikwelt Solothurn: Collection

 Many of the exhibits were developed and produced in the Solothurn region, e.g. by Autophon or Anton Gunzinger.
 The collection has a focus on history of technology made in Switzerland with products of Studer-Revox Paillard, Bolex, Crypto AG, Gretag.
 It also shows the main stages of computer history with examples of IBM mainframes, Cray supercomputers, Commodore home computers, personal computers from Apple and IBM.
-It claims to feature "the largest physical collection of working Apple devices in Europe".
+It claims to feature "one of the few complete Apple-collections worldwide".

 Part of the museum is a collection of 300 mechanical calculators of the Swiss collector Peter Regenass.
 Furthermore, it holds a large collection on the history of radio and television including a vast number of radio and TV sets, recording devices for audio and video and projectors including the Eidophor projectors used 1958 - 1999.Over time the Enter Museum has integrated other collections such as the Audiorama Montreux, which closed its doors in 2010 or the computer collection of the Swiss collector Robert Weiss or Peter Beck.
-Its collection has been named as outstanding by the media.
-There is hardly a computer of the past 50 years that is not on display there, according to a 2013 Neue Zürcher Zeitung article.
+Its collection has been named as outstanding by the media, the Neue Zürcher Zeitung writes "It's hard to name a Computer that had any technical or commercial significance in the last 50 Years, which could not be viewed here".